Final Reviews for Green New Deal Superstudio Fall Studios

 As the fall semester winds down, studios are conducting their final reviews and many would like to invite all interested to attend virtually and/or serve as reviewers.

-This past summer, the Landscape Architecture Foundation (LAF) in association with the McHarg Center, the Center for Resilient Cities and Landscapes, the American Society of Landscape Architects (ASLA), and the Council of Educators in Landscape Architecture (CELA) invited designers to be part of the Green New Deal Superstudio, an open call for design responses to inform and advance these policy ideas.
+This past summer, the Landscape Architecture Foundation (LAF) in association with the Weitzman School of Design McHarg Center, the Center for Resilient Cities and Landscapes, the American Society of Landscape Architects (ASLA), and the Council of Educators in Landscape Architecture (CELA) invited designers to be part of the Green New Deal Superstudio, an open call for design responses to inform and advance these policy ideas.
 In the academic realm, 96 university and college design studios are participating in the Superstudio this fall.
 Across the US and beyond, approximately 1,500 students are translating the core goals of the Green New Deal—decarbonization, justice, and jobs—into design and planning projects for their respective regions.

 The scope and breadth of these efforts reflect the all-encompassing character of the Green New Deal itself, and are a testament to the diverse thinking and solutions that the design disciplines are poised to deliver:

 - A studio at the University of Arkansas is exploring and planning for resilient low-carbon food systems and technologies in the Fayetteville region to ameliorate environmental injustice.

 - At the University of Michigan, students are applying Green New Deal principles to the built environment to envision what four Rustbelt cities could look like in 2050.

 - Students at the University of Hawaii at Manoa School of Architecture are investigating hydrological risk and adaptation in the Ala Wai Small Boat Harbor.